robbz/twitterwalljs/README.md

 * For editing the style please use the given css file.
 * This plugin is completely based on the client, that means you won't need any server logic.
 * For more information see this <a href="http://devangelist.de/twitterwall-mit-javascript-twitterwalljs/">blog-post</a> (german).

+#Language support:

+#### Include language files:

+As this plugin uses momentjs for date-formatting, you can <a href="https://github.com/timrwood/moment/tree/develop/min">download</a> your preferred language files.
+To use more than one language, simply reference all the files desired, create a lang-de-en-it.js, or use the langs.min file, which includes all available languages (Warning: bigger size!).

+#### Language detection:

+If the detectLanguage-option is enabled (per default it is), it will look for the browser-language (webkit) or system-language (IE).

 #Demo: